mhguo1/TRAPD/README.md

 Additional Options:
 4) --snpformat: Format for SNPs.
 Default is "VCFID".
 Your SNPs may be defined in any one of two ways.
 If you supply the option "VCFID", then the program will use the VCF variant name in column 3 of your vcf (often rsIDs).
 Alternatively, you may supply "CHRPOSREFALT", in which case variants will be formatted as chr:pos:ref:alt (e.g., 1:1000:A:T).

 5) --samplefile: Optional file containing list of samples to use.
-File should contain one sample per row.
+The file should contain one sample per row.
 Only samples in this list and in the VCF will be used.

 6) --pass: Keep only PASS variants based on the "FILTER" field of your vcf

 7) --maxAC: Keep only variants with allele count (AC) less than this value.
-Note that this is calculated based on all samples in the VCF (i.e., the INFO field is not used).
+Note that this is calculated based on all samples in the VCF.
 The default is 99999.

 8) --maxAF: Keep only variants with allele frequency (AF) less than this value.
-Note that this is calculated based on all samples in the VCF (i.e., the INFO field is not used).
+Note that this is calculated based on all samples in the VCF.
 The default is 1.0.

 9) --minAN: Keep only variants with allele number (AN) greater than this value.
-Note that this is based on the INFO/AF field in the VCF.
 The default is 0.

 10) --popmaxAF: Keep only variants with population maximum allele frequency (AF) less than this value.
 If gnomAD or ExAC is used, this option will use the values from the downloaded vcf.
 If "generic" database is used, there must be a field in "INFO" called "AF_POPMAX".
 The default is 1.0.